-The comprehensive summer social development program (summerMAX) for 7-12 year old autistic children without intellectual disability (ID) will be conducted 5 days a week for 5 weeks during the summer at Canisius College.
+The comprehensive summer social development program (summerMAX) for 7-12 year old autistic children without intellectual disability (ID) will be conducted 5 days a week for 5 weeks during the summer at Canisius University.
 The program will run from 8:50 to 4:10 each day.
 The focus of the summer program is to teach social skills and provide multiple opportunities to practice the skills.
 Specifically the program addresses 4 main areas that are problems for autistic children without ID: social skills, interest expansion, interpretation of non-literal language (idioms), and face and affect recognition.
 Each day is divided up into five 70 minute treatment cycles.
 The first 25 minutes of each 70 minute cycle consist of instruction that includes role play and modeling.
 After the instruction period, the children participate in a 45 minute therapeutic activity in which they practice the skills they were just taught in a cooperative group activity.

 summerMAX has been running since the summer of 2003.
 We have conducted three randomized clinical trials that have shown the program is effective.
 While summerMAX is a treatment program, the kids report that they view it as a summer camp.
 The children go swimming twice a week and on end-of-the-week field trips.
 All the clinicians who work in summerMAX are college students who are given extensive training in how to implement the manualized treatments.
 All clinicians must demonstrate competence in implementing the protocol before they can work in the program.